Mo3he/Axis_Cam_Tailscale/README.md

 ### You will need to enable SSH via the plain config then:

-Copy the files "tailscale" and "tailscaled" for the correct Soc to the camera to /usr/local/packages/tailscale
+SFTP the files "tailscale" and "tailscaled" for the correct Soc to the camera to /usr/local/packages/tailscale

  SSH to camera with root user then run
  ```